Upcoming Events with Friends

 Our upcoming events can be found below.

-Our panelists, experts in their respective fields, will share their experiences and lessons learned over the last year, as well as their insights looking forward.
-Confirmed panelists include:
+This is the third in our pandemic series.
+Our panelists, experts in their respective fields, will share experiences and lessons learned throughout the pandemic, as well as insights considering future public health challenges.